navis-org/pymaid/README.md

 Collection of [Python](ww.python.org "Python Homepage") 3 tools to interface with [CATMAID](https://github.com/catmaid/CATMAID "CATMAID Repo") servers.

-`pymaid` is the low level library to connect to CATMAID servers and fetch data.
+`pymaid.pymaid` is the low level library to connect to CATMAID servers and fetch data.
 Most data is not reformatted after response from the server.

-`catmaid_igraph` contains a wrapper to turn CATMAID skeletons in [iGraph](http://www.igraph.org) objects which can then be used to e.g. quickly calculate geodesic (along the arbor) distances and cluster synapses.
+`pymaid.igraph` contains a wrapper to turn CATMAID skeletons in [iGraph](http://www.igraph.org) objects which can then be used to e.g. quickly calculate geodesic (along the arbor) distances and cluster synapses.

-`natpy` contains wrappers to downsample or cut neurons
+`pymaid.anatomy` contains wrappers to downsample or cut neurons

-`plotneuron` is a wrapper to generate 2D morphology plots of neurons
+`pymaid.plot` contains a wrapper to generate 2D morphology plots of neurons

+`pymaid.cluster' contains wrappers to cluster neurons

 ## Installation
 I recommend using [Python Packaging Index (PIP)](https://pypi.python.org/pypi) to install pymaid.